rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/conversion.md

 So assume we have `0x77d6b141` return address which we've to convert it to Little-Endian format to allow CPU to read it correctly.

-Generally speaking, it's really a travial task to convert `0x77d6b141` to `\x41\xb1\xd6\x77` since it's one time process but this is not the case of you have ROP chain that has to be staged in your exploit.
+Generally speaking, it's really a trivial task to convert `0x77d6b141` to `\x41\xb1\xd6\x77` since it's one time process but this is not the case of you have ROP chain that has to be staged in your exploit.
 To do so simply `packe` it as array

 ```ruby
 [0x77d6b141].pack('V')